brightgreenorg/brightgreen/content/issues/clean-energy.md

   - jobs
 ---

 Clean energy is a prosperity strategy.
-It lowers bills over time, creates local jobs, and cuts pollution that harms health.
-Bright Green supports policies that speed deployment of affordable renewables, energy storage, and efficiency—without leaving communities behind.
+It builds a base of long-term generation, lowers bills over time, creates local jobs, and cuts the pollution that harms health and dirties our sky.
+Bright Green supports policy outcomes that speed the deployment of affordable renewables, drive innovation to make energy storage affordable, and confront the situation with clarity and optimism.

 ## What we support
 - Faster interconnection and permitting for solar, wind, and storage
-- Grid upgrades and demand-side programs that reduce peak costs
+- Modern grid upgrades and smart demand-side programs that cut peak costs
-- Clean transportation: charging networks, e-buses, and e-bikes
+- Clean transportation: charging networks and next-generation transit solutions
-- Weatherization and heat-pump incentives that help households and small businesses
+- Household and small-business savings through weatherization and heat-pump incentives
-- [Add local/state-specific example here]
+- Opportunity grants for local innovators and community solutions

 ## Why it matters
-Households feel energy costs every month.
-Spending smarter on efficiency and modern infrastructure reduces those costs while building good jobs.
-Every dollar we waste on outdated systems is a dollar that could strengthen communities.
+The energy choices we make shape daily life and the future of our economy.
+Smarter spending on efficiency and modern infrastructure cuts costs, creates good jobs, and strengthens communities.
+Investing in modern energy is how we spark innovation, build resilience, and preserve our health, our environment, and our shared future.

 ## Our approach
-We back candidates and measures that make clean energy practical: clear timelines, transparent budgets, accountability for results, and community benefits.
-Clean energy should be reliable, fair, and built to last.
-We will highlight leaders who bring measurable progress—so voters can see and feel the difference.
+We advance policies and initiatives that make clean energy practical - with clear timelines, transparent budgets, accountability for results, and real community benefits.
+Clean energy must endure, protect what we value, and open doors to the future.
+Bright Green elevates what works, so clean energy isn’t just a vision but a lived reality.